mediacloud/story-indexer/docker/README.md

 Your stack will be named <USERNAME>-indexer.

+#### logs

 To check the health and logs of specific service within the Swarm

     docker service logs <STACK>_process_name

+Log files from all containers are collected by the syslog-sink container in (container) /app/data/logs/messages.log (log files rotated hourly and retained for 14 days).

+The logs directory can be found outside docker as /var/lib/docker/volumes/<STACK>_worker_data/_data/logs

+#### viewing/managing services

 To list running services and container replica counts: